 The primary outcome in this study was ORR.
 Results from this trial showed that a subset of patients with ovarian cancer treated with ACR-368 across all four cohorts achieved durable PRs.
-However, the ORR in the 140 patients with platinum-resistant ovarian cancer was only 19% (12% confirmed.
-7% unconfirmed).
+The ORR in the 140 patients with platinum-resistant ovarian cancer was 12.1%, not including unconfirmed responders.

 Secondary outcomes included Disease Control Rate, or DCR, which is the percentage of patients with a best overall response of CR, PR, or stable disease, or SD, for at least four months.
 The DCR was over 30% across all four cohorts, varying from 31% in patients with platinum-refractory disease to 45% in patients with platinum-resistant disease with at least three lines of prior failed therapies.
-In the three cohorts of patients with platinum-resistant disease, the median duration of response ranged from 3.84 months to 8.57 months (the upper bound of the 95% confidence interval was not achieved due to censoring), and the median duration of survival ranged from 11.14 months to 14.32 months.
+In the three cohorts of patients with platinum-resistant disease, the median duration of response was 5.6 months (95% confidence interval: 3.9 months; 7.6 months), and the median duration of overall survival was 11.9 months (95% confidence interval: 9.9 months; 14 months).